KHEngineering/RoboRio/controls/controls.md

 ##Establishing Comms to the RoboRio

-1. Set your DS computer to DHCP and connect to the D-link via Ethernet or Wifi (You can also connect to the RoboRio via USB)
+1. Set your DS computer to DHCP and connect to the D-link via Ethernet if the D-link is in Bridge Mode or Wifi if the D-link is in AP mode (FYI You can also connect to the RoboRio via USB)
 2. Start the new DS application (installed with FRC tools)
 3. Enter your team number in the DS application
 4. Once connected, the Roborio should have Power light Green and Comm light Red